Kitesurfing with Short Arms. Your Guide for Solving T-Rex Arms Issues in Kitesurfing

 Solution 6: The Short throw bars

 Some brands also have bars specifically made for short-armed people.
-For Airush, it is the Access Bar, for example.
+These can be fixed short-throw bars like the Airush Access Bar or adjustable throw bars like the new Airush Ride Bar.
 They usually come with a small/micro chicken loop and a shorter throw.
 The short throw will act the same way as a stopper ball, by shortening the range of depower, however keeping it to a reasonable range (and there’s still a stopper ball on top of that).
 With the short throw, the trim strap is also closer.
 You should also know that these bars are often narrower, because they expect the users (kids or petite women) to use smaller kites.
 A big kite (10 or 12m +) may lack responsivity on these bars.
 They usually come with bar extensions, so consider adding them to your bar.
 If you want to do it, you should do it when the bar is new, as the screw may seize and it may be impossible to do later on.

 Solution 7: Arms stretch